 Please visit my Earl Collins page for more information on his life and musical career.

-Here’s a sound file of #66-2 in its new incarnation as a five-string.
+Here’s “Red River Valley” being played on #66-2 in its new incarnation as a five-string.